atorralba/atorralba.github.io/_posts/2018-11-07-HackTheBox-Reel.md

 # bloodhound
 ```

-After being shown the cool BloodHound logo, we can use the `Upload Data` button on right panel and select the ZIP file to load Reel's data into BloodHound.
-Some seconds after, we can see a graph containing the `DOMAIN ADMINS@HTB.LOCAL` group, with its three members, none of them accessible by us.
+After being shown the cool BloodHound logo, we can use the `Upload Data` button on the right panel and select the ZIP file to load Reel's data into BloodHound.
+Some seconds later, we can see a graph containing the `DOMAIN ADMINS@HTB.LOCAL` group, with its three members, none of them accessible by us.
 Well, it seems the `note.txt` file was right and we'll need to dig deeper.
 Let's start by seeing which paths are accessible from our current user, `tom`.

 By writing `tom` in the upper search bar, BloodHound rapidly suggests the node `TOM@HTB.LOCAL`, which we can select.
 Then, by clicking on the graph node, all the collected info about Tom is shown to us.
 We are interested in the `Outbound Object Control` section, which shows which other AD objects `tom` has control over.
 We are shown the following graph: